github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Application logging settings stay together under `observability.logs`, including `level`, retention, encryption, class, and runner-config log-group tags.
 Tracing stays under `observability.tracing`, and metrics enablement, namespace, and individual metric switches stay under `observability.metrics`.

 In v1 mode, entries remain exclusively in `runners_map` and retain their flat output fields; `runners_map_v2` is empty.
 In v2 mode, entries are exposed exclusively through `runners_map_v2` and `runners_map` is empty.
 Common resources are grouped under `runner`, demand-control resources under `orchestration_provider.webhook`, and provider-specific resources under `provider.<namespace>.<provider>`.
 The provider namespace and type are derived from the selected typed compute-provider leaf.
 For example, a module-managed common runner role is available at `runners_map_v2["<runner_config>"].runner.role`; the value is null when the caller selects an external role.
 Scale-up resources are available at `runners_map_v2["<runner_config>"].orchestration_provider.webhook.scale_up`.
-EC2 launch-template and runner-log artifacts are under `runners_map_v2["<runner_config>"].provider.aws.ec2`, while MicroVM image ARN, version, and execution-role metadata are under `.provider.aws.microvm`.
+EC2 launch-template and runner-log artifacts are under `runners_map_v2["<runner_config>"].provider.aws.ec2`, while MicroVM image ARN, version, execution-role metadata, and runtime log group are under `.provider.aws.microvm`.
 The top-level `scale_up`, `scale_down`, and `pool` fields remain compatibility aliases for their webhook-provider counterparts.
 The webhook `pool` value is null when no pool config is supplied.
 Output references are configuration expressions rather than state addresses, so moved blocks cannot rewrite the former experimental `provider.ec2` path for EC2 consumers.

 ## Plan-time provider selection and IAM shape